Fine-Grained Uncertainty Quantification for Long-Form Language Model Outputs: A Comparative Study: Limitations

 \subsection{Experimental Setup}

 We evaluate fine-grained black-box UQ for hallucination detection on two long-form QA datasets.
 The first is \textbf{FactScore-bio} \citep{min2023factscorefinegrainedatomicevaluation}, containing 500 prompts that instruct the model to write a biography about a given person.
 The second is \textbf{FactScore-STEM-Geo}, our new 400-question dataset spanning four diverse categories across STEM and Geography: Chemical Elements, Scientific Laws, Nerves in the human body, and Mountains.\footnote{See Appendix~\ref{sec:dataset_details} for code to recreate this dataset.} For each of these four categories, we select the 100 entities with the longest Wikipedia articles and construct prompts that instruct the model to write some facts about the target topic.
-We generate an original response and 10 sampled responses for each question using four LLMs: Gemini-2.5-Flash, Gemini-2.5-Pro, GPT-4o, and GPT-4o-mini.
+We generate an original response and 10 sampled responses for each question using five LLMs: Gemini-2.5-Flash, Gemini-2.5-Pro, GPT-4o, GPT-4o-mini, and Llama-4-Maverick-17B.

 Each response is decomposed at two granularities: sentences using SpaCy \citep{Honnibal_spaCy_Industrial-strength_Natural_2020} and claims using an LLM \citep{zhang2025atomiccalibrationllmslongform}.
-We compute claim-level confidence scores using claim-response, claim-QA (one question per claim), and graph-based scorers.\footnote{We do not compute matched-claim scores, as their semantic comparison costs were prohibitive at our sample sizes.} For sentence-level scores, we use sentence-response, matched-sentence, and sentence-QA (two questions per sentence) scorers.
+We compute claim-level confidence scores using claim-response, claim-QA (one question per claim), and graph-based scorers.\footnote{We do not compute matched-claim scores, as their semantic comparison costs were prohibitive at our sample sizes.
+With $N_{\text{claim}} \approx 25$ claims per response and $m=10$ sampled responses, matched-claim scoring requires approximately $m \cdot N_{\text{claim}}^2 = 6{,}250$ NLI comparisons per prompt, roughly $25\times$ the cost of matched-sentence scoring.} For sentence-level scores, we use sentence-response, matched-sentence, and sentence-QA (two questions per sentence) scorers.
 For unit-QA scoring, we generate an original response and 5 sampled responses per unit question.
 As an additional baseline, we compute unit-level verbalized confidence \citep{tian2023justaskcalibrationstrategies}.
 For each family, scores are computed using applicable consistency functions.\footnote{NLI scores use \texttt{microsoft/deberta-large-mnli}.}